WriterPublic/writer-model-garden/notebooks/docs/palmyra_large.md

 # Palmyra Large 20B
-Causal Language Model (CLM) that excels at text generation, sentiment classification, and summarization.
+Palmyra-Large is a 20B parameters causal decoder-only model built by [Writer](https://www.Writer.com) and trained on +800B tokens of [Palmyra-Index-Data](https://huggingface.co/datasets/Writer/palmyra-data-index) enhanced with curated corpora.

 ## Overview

 Palmyra-Large was primarily pre-trained with English text.
 Note that there is still a trace amount of non-English data present within the training corpus that was accessed through CommonCrawl.
 A causal language modeling (CLM) objective was utilized during the process of the model's pretraining.
 Similar to GPT-3, Palmyra Large is a member of the same family of models that only contain a decoder.
 As a result, it was pre-trained utilizing the objective of self-supervised causal language modeling.
-Palmyra Large uses the prompts and general experimental setup from GPT-3 in order to conduct its evaluation per GPT-3.

 ## Use case
 Palmyra Large is extremely powerful while being extremely fast.
 This model excels at many nuanced tasks such as sentiment classification and summarization.
+### Direct Use

+Research on large language models; as a foundation for further specialization and finetuning for specific usecases (e.g., summarization, text generation, chatbot, etc.)

+We recommend users of Palmyra-Large-20B to consider finetuning it for the specific set of tasks of interest, and for guardrails and appropriate precautions to be taken for any production use.

 ## Documentation